BOUALILILila/Term-Topic-Embeddings/README.md

 # Term-Topic-Embeddings
-This repository contains the code for pre-training and fine-tuning the analysis framework of ColBERT's contextualized representations through term-topic embeddings and local contextualization approximations proposed in:
+This repository contains the code for pre-training and fine-tuning the analysis framework of ColBERT's contextualized representations through term-topic embeddings and local contextualization approximations presented at ECIR'23:

 [A Study of Term-Topic Embeddings for Ranking]()